mmcnicol/presentations/java/enterprise/cdi.md

 # cdi (context & dependancy injection)

 2009: CDI 1.0 released (java ee 6)
 2013: CDI 1.1 released (java ee 7, jboss 7.0/7.1?)
 2016: CDI 2.0 released (java ee 8, jboss 7.2)

 since CDI 1.1, CDI is activated by default

 ## contexts (a way to manage a Bean's lifecycle)
 @Dependent (the default, depends on the context of the Bean to which it is injected)
 @ApplicationScoped, @SessionScoped, @RequestScoped,
 @ConversationScoped
 @Singleton

+note: @SessionScoped and @ConversationScoped must be serializable

 ## inject